institutedata/capstone-NiKi0706/Documents/README/BusinessContext.md

 2. Market Needs:
     •   There is a growing demand for online resources and communities focused on fitness and wellness, especially considering the increasing popularity of health and fitness trends.
 3. Business Goals:
     •   The main goal of this application is to provide a platform where woman can enjoy reading about health and fitness articles and able to keep active by following along with the exercises.
+They can also become part of the fitness commmunity through social media.

 ## Stakeholder Engagement
 1. Stakeholder: Primary stakeholders are our users – women looking for a fitness platform that respects their privacy and give them opportunity to keep active in the comfort of their own homes.
+Provide opportunity to become part of the social community.
 2. Engagement: We aim to engage with them through surveys, feedback forms and social media to understand their needs and preference.
 3. Communication: Regular communication through e-newsletters ensure all stakeholders feel valued and heard.